-More than 150 prospective apprentices and parents heard from top engineering companies about apprenticeship opportunities in rail engineering at an Apprenticeships Day.
+More than 150 prospective apprentices and parents heard from top engineering companies about apprenticeship opportunities in the rail industry at an Apprenticeships Day.

 The event, to mark this year’s National Apprenticeship Week from 5-9 March, was held at the College of Haringey, Enfield North East London (CONEL).

 Representatives from companies including Siemens, Bombardier, Hitachi, Virgin and South Western Trains, along with the National Training Academy for Rail (NTAR), gave inspiring presentations at the event at the College’s Enfield Centre to promote apprenticeships training and careers in the industry.

 The event provided information about the range of jobs available, job security and excellent rates of pay, plus the chance for visitors to meet employers and their register details with them.

 “Four thousand apprentices are going to be needed every year by the rail industry into the foreseeable future.
 The rail industry values apprentices, who are resilient, work well in teams and are willing to learn,” said Nigel Eagers, Project Consultant at the National Skills Academy for Rail (NSAR).